HELP US KEEP OUR PLANET GREEN! SCHEDULE A FREE PICK UP TODAY!

 Q: What can I do with my old television?

-A: There are a few options for recycling or disposing of televisions.
+A: There are few options for recycling or disposing of televisions.
 If they are under 27 inches you can take them to your local convenient center.
 Best Buy and HHGregg also accept drop-offs for smaller televisions (I would call ahead to make sure their policy does not change).
-For larger televisions, you can take them to the Knox County Solid Waste Facility on Elm Street.
+The Knox County Solid Waste Facility on Elm Street accepts all televisions for a small charge.

 Q: Do you do residential pickups?